 Multilayer PCB Design: Manufacturing Boards for High Voltage PCBs

-How are multilayer boards manufactured?
+How is a multilayer PCB manufactured?

-When you send your PCB designs to a manufacturer, they produce a multitude of separate layers that eventually come together into your finished board.
+When you send your PCB designs to a manufacturer, they produce a multitude of separate layers that eventually come together into your finished circuit board.
 The copper traces are imaged and etched, then laminated.
-These layers are squeezed together with insulating material by incredibly powerful hydraulic presses, then the top and bottom layers of the board are processed.
+These layers are squeezed together with insulating material by incredibly powerful hydraulic presses, then the top and bottom layers of the circuit board are processed.

 The inner layers of the board are made from “prepreg” (shortened from pre-impregnated), which is fiberglass impregnated with resin.
 The percentage of resin in the prepreg affects how the board squishes together in the hydraulic press.
 You want to optimize the amount of prepreg and the viscosity based on your final application, and to avoid any failures during manufacturing.